Table of Contents

-What metrics to include for competitive analysis on Amazon?
+What Things to Include for Competitive Analysis on Amazon?

 The most crucial step within Amazon’s competitive analysis is studying your competitors’ keyword strategies.
-It helps you to evaluate particular keywords used by other companies in the product pages and check whether they’re using trending keywords or evergreen ones to boost their product’s ranking.
-With this information, you can adjust the relevant keywords in your product listing page to get better product visibility, optimize the conversions, and gain a competitive advantage over other merchants.
+It helps you evaluate particular keywords used by other companies on the product pages and check whether they’re using trending or evergreen keywords to boost their product’s ranking.
+With this information, you can adjust the relevant keywords in your product listing page to get better product visibility, optimize conversions, and gain a competitive advantage over other merchants.

 You don’t need to record sellers’ prices to understand their pricing strategy.
 Use SellerSonar to scan any product.
 Then track competitors’ price fluctuations on Amazon with our app.
-Check for patterns and notice hot selling items and slow movers.
-Next, think of how fast your competitors can reprice, sell out, and replenish their stock.
+Check for patterns and notice hot-selling items and slow movers.
+Next, consider how fast your competitors can reprice, sell out, and replenish their stock.
 Finally, work on your pricing strategy.

 It is where the analysis gets interesting.
 You will find several Amazon sales estimator tools online.
 Such tools will show monthly sales based on Amazon BSR and market share.
 But it is not an exact science.
 So, you need to take the results with a pinch of salt.

 Are you monitoring other products with competitor metrics?
 Well done.
-However, you cannot understand their business model until you place a few orders.
+However, you cannot understand their business model until you order a few.
 Ask a couple of questions first to see how long it takes them to respond.
 Then, when you order, experiment with various shipping options to check the couriers and the service they use.
 Search for clues about the dispatch location and maybe even the cost.
 Some prepaid labels display the price.

 Don’t forget to monitor your competitor’s advertising campaigns.
 Look at when they are launched, their scale, and their frequency.
-It is quickly done with reverse ASIN lookup tools that also show the used keywords (short or long-tail).
+It is quickly done with reverse ASIN lookup tools showing the used keywords (short or long-tail).
 Finally, search volume, competition, cost-per-click, ACoS, and other valuable information are also available.

 When it comes to the online marketplace, a competitive analysis starts with listings.
 Next, check the Product page and sift through photos, videos, titles, and descriptions.
 Don’t forget branding.
 Tone, design, packaging, and labeling are essential aspects of this.